roystondz/Interoperability-of-EHRs-using-Hyperledger-Fabric-based-Blockchain-Network/README.md

 $ ./network.sh down
 ```

-- Run the commands as specified,
+> Run the commands as specified

 # API Enpoints